Vishal-Padia/synclips/README.md

 # Why do I want to create this?

-There's a really cool startup called [sync.](https://sync.so/) and they are doing the same/simillar thing so the goal is to get hired by them or a better way to put this is to work on [sync.](https://sync.so) (sound a little delusional but who cares right).And this seems like a really difficult project currently to me so I'll learn alot about computer vision too.
+There's a really cool startup called [sync.](https://sync.so/) and they are doing the same/simillar thing so the goal is to get hired by them or a better way to put this is to work on [sync.](https://sync.so) (sounds a little delusional but who cares right).
+And this seems like a really difficult project currently to me so I'll learn alot about computer vision too.

+# Some Note:
+Due to being GPU Poor, I am not able to train the model for this project.
+I mailed Stephen from LambdaLabs and Akshat from Modal but it didn't got me anywhere I thought they would've provided me with the necessary compute (it was a long shot) for my project.
+I could've also paid for the compute but I am unemployed so don't want to use my savings here because I don't know how much more time will I be unemployed so paying 300-500 USD(estimated range considering I'll be training for 100 epochs that too on just 5 speakers data) didn't make sense to me sadly.
+Once I get a job, I'll definitly train the model, I'll be buying compute from LambdaLabs for sure.

 # How to run this?
 1. Download the data